hugobenichi/ciseau/README.md

 # ciseau

-An experiment making a text editor in clojure, to learn clojure.
+An experiment making a vim-like text editor.